joshuadataops/Air_quality_data_load_CLI_oop_project/README.md

 # Air_quality_data_load_CLI_oop_project
-Air quality data load from csv with object creation and command line program In this project, we were provided with an external data source in the form of a csv file.
+In this project, we were provided with an external data source in the form of a csv file.
 The objectives of the project included:
 1. Load data in the form of objects for manipulation.